 The other day I was doing nothing but observing people.
 It was fun and I could see different colors of people all around.

-These are the same people who constantly keep blaming the government, politicians, leaders, industrialists, Bollywood celebrities, public servants, change-makers, entrepreneur and everyone they can find on the planet.
-These are the same people who keep pointing fingers at policies, trends, markets, ideas and everything on the planet.
+These are the same people who constantly keep blaming the government, politicians, leaders, industrialists, Bollywood celebrities, public servants, change-makers, entrepreneurs and everyone they can find on the planet.
+These are the same people who keep pointing fingers at policies, trends, markets, ideas, and everything on the planet.
 These are the same people who don’t even spare God.

 When we blame, we surrender our power to change.
 So, let’s introspect before point our fingers on anyone.